iangelico/AI-Driven-BDD-Pipeline-with-Autoformalization/README.md

 ---

-## 📋 3.
-Hackathon Evaluation Rubric Mapping
+## 📋 3. key concepts from the course used in the Capstone Project

-This project demonstrates the key concepts required under the Capstone Project evaluation criteria:
+This project demonstrates the key concepts from the course:

 | Rubric Concept | Where to Find in Code / Demo |
 | :--- | :--- |